wedtm1/proof-that-i-am-wedtm/README.md

 I was smart, and backed up the keys to offline storage, so I was able to re-establish them on a new yubikey.
 However, proving identity is apparently not able to be done via GPG validation.

+### The file keybase-proof.md will provide the cryptographic chain of custody that can proof my identity.

 ### It's my hope that this repo can prove cryptographically that I really am wedtm.